rotundasoftware/modui-base/README.md

 * Included automatically as template data when the view class' `template` function is invoked

 ### Subviews
-ModuiBase provides an easy way to manage subviews in order to facilitate the use of small, encapsulated views that can be reused.
+ModuiBase provides an easy way to manage subviews in order to facilitate the use of small, modularized, reusable views.

 To create a subview, just include an empty `div` with the `data-subview` attribute in a view's HTML contents (e.g. `<div data-subview="mySubview"></div>`) and then define a creator function with a matching name in the class' `subviewCreators` property.
 The subview management logic: